Nasdaq names 14 stocks to test lower fee and rebate program

-(Reuters) - Nasdaq OMX Group (NDAQ.O) on Monday named 14 stocks that will take part in the exchange operator’s program to test the effects of lowering its exchange fees and rebates, beginning on Feb.
+Nov 17 (Reuters) - Nasdaq OMX Group on Monday named 14 stocks that will take part in the exchange operator’s program to test the effects of lowering its exchange fees and rebates, beginning on Feb.
 2 and lasting at least four months.

 The amended pricing program could help address concerns that high exchange fees and rebates cause distortions in the market as traders seek to avoid the fees and collect the rebates.